-The UnitedHealthcare Insurance Company (UnitedHealthcare) Institutional Special Needs Plan (I-SNP) targets individuals who reside continuously or are expected to reside continuously in a long-term care facility for 90 days or more.
+The Oxford Health Plan (NJ), Inc. (UnitedHealthcare) Institutional Special Needs Plan (I-SNP) targets individuals who reside continuously or are expected to reside continuously in a long-term care facility for 90 days or more.
 Long-term care facilities consist of nursing facilities, an intermediate care facility for the mentally retarded or an inpatient psychiatric facility.

-The average age of the population is 69 years old and 72.3 percent are female.
-The majority of the membership is White (75.8 percent); Black and Hispanic members comprise 18.1 percent and 2.6 percent respectively.
-Members largely speak English (99.2 percent) and Spanish (0.42 percent).
+Based on data from UnitedHealthcare's total I-SNP population, the average age of the members is 69 years old and 72 percent of members are female.
+The majority of the membership is White (76 percent) and Black and Hispanic members comprise 18 percent and 3 percent respectively.
+Most members speak English (99 percent).

-Prevalence rates for the top five diagnoses within the population include: vascular disease (70.06 percent), major depressive, bipolar, and paranoid disorders (43.16 percent), congestive heart failure (40.72 percent), diabetes with chronic complications (31.81 percent) and chronic obstructive pulmonary disease (28.74 percent).
+Prevalence rates for the top five diagnoses within the population include vascular disease (70 percent), major depressive, bipolar, and paranoid disorders (43 percent), congestive heart failure (41 percent), diabetes with chronic complications (32 percent) and chronic obstructive pulmonary disease (29 percent).